 This page is a work in progress.
 It represents my speculation.
 So, while for convenience it leaves out words like “seems to”, “I think”, or “maybe” and “might be”, it is up to the reader to put them back in.
 I am not a bio-chemist and have no degree in biology.
 So, perhaps someone reading is more educated in these areas and can help me out.
 Feedback is welcome!

 Fire is massively useful; but it is massively dangerous.
 Properly managed, we can heat our homes with it, drive our cars, or produce the electricity that runs our modern world.
 Out of control it can burn down forests, homes, or whole neighborhoods.
 Using another example, fire in a kerosene lamp is managed by fuel quality, wick trim, and air flow (the glass chimney).
 If you get all those right a kerosene lamp will give you light without smoke or smell.
 If you use a bad fuel, turn the wick up too high, or burn the wick without the chimney on, you will get little light and lots of smoke and smell.

 In the body there are two functional food elements used to deliver and manage oxygen for use by the cells.
 These food elements are essential fatty acids (in oil and fat), and minerals from salts.
-These facilitate and manage oxygen transfer, which in your body is the “burning” or using up of the oxygen.
+These facilitate and manage oxygen transfer, which in your body is the “burning” or using up of the oxygen as it combines with other molecules.
 Oxygen transfer has everything to do with ions (positive and negative electrical charges) and metabolism.

 Controlling the Burn

 Human metabolism, redox signalling, and auto-immune function are related.
 Research into redox signalling is very new and is now being stimulated by new technology incorporated into a product called “Asea”.
 Asea is like the elixir of life for your cells because it is or contains redox signalling molecules.
 It is exceptional stuff, but it is very expensive.
 There must be alternatives.